RonGootman/CMS-angularJS/README.md

 All of the html and css (Bootstrap) structure has been already taken care of.

 The gist of the project is add functionality to the site through angular.

 ## Current state of work
-- Entirely completed the Posts section of the project by following this guide.
+- Nearly completed the Posts section of the project by [following this guide](https://rongootman.github.io/CMS-angularJS/README.html).
-- Moving on to the Admin section area (right now it is just Static).
+- Still have to complete the sidebar-filters functionaly before moving on the the Admin portion of the project (right now it is just Static).